linked-db/linked-ql/README.md

 ## `1 |` Language Capabilities

+LinkedQL lets you speak an advanced form of SQL right on your database.
+With it, you skip the imperative parts of SQL and get things done more declaratively — with shorthands that let yoi write SQL that is actually understood.<br>
-LinkedQL extends SQL with optional **syntactic shorthands** — new forms that **compile into standard SQL** for your database.
+LinkedQL automatically compiles your query down to plain SQL for your database.
-You write declaratively; LinkedQL handles the translation.

 <table style="width:100%">
 <tr><th align="left">Feature</th><th align="left">Summary</th><th align="left">Docs</th></tr>